Natalie Belovic Properties Buyer Seller REMAX - metro-city realty, brokerage - Direct 613-747-9914

 View Properties sold in this community!

-Orleans is comprised of many neighbourhoods including: Avalon, Beacon Hill, Beaconwood, Blackburn Hamlet, Cardinal Heights, Carlsbad Springs, Carson Grove, Chapel Hill, Chateauneuf, Convent Glen, Cyrville, Fallingbrook, Hiawatha Park, Orleans Wood, Rothwell Heights and Terra Nova Estates.
+This area is comprised of many neighbourhoods including: Avalon, Beacon Hill, Beaconwood, Blackburn Hamlet, Cardinal Heights, Carlsbad Springs, Carson Grove, Chapel Hill, Chateauneuf, Convent Glen, Cyrville, Fallingbrook, Hiawatha Park, Orleans Wood, Rothwell Heights and Terra Nova Estates.

 The community is thought to have been named by its first postmaster, Théodore Besserer, after his place of birth, the Île d'Orléans near Quebec City.
 Orléans was an incorporated police village from 1922 to 1974 and was known as St. Joseph d'Orléans.